Skalbeard/TelReper/README.md

 ***Noone is going to track you.
 This is a legal developer feature that we are using through the Telegram public API***
+***AND YES.
+You get added to the channel that you are reporting.
+But you are an observer, can't post there or get associated with it in any way.***

 instructions